giomagg/DDPS_Nordstream_Maggi_Denart/README.md

 Our research aims to explore how the game of pointing fingers is reflected in the Twitter debate.
 Specifically, because of the absence of concluding evidence from any of the investigations which have been carried on since the attack, and building on the highly heterogeneous public debate around the perpetrators of the sabotage, we ask:
 </p>

-> **To what extent are popular rumours about the perpetrator of the Nord Stream pipeline sabotage reflected in the Twitter discourse?**
+> **To what extent are popular rumors about the perpetrator of the Nord Stream pipeline sabotage reflected in the Twitter discourse?**

 <a name="hyp"></a>
 ### Hypotheses